gsasikiran/gsasikiran/README.md

    - Data Scientist at [Ensun GmbH](https://www.ensun.de/), Germany in Semantic search and Keyphrase Extraction
      - Semantic search algorithm for tech-scouting
      - Development and deployment of algorithm
-     - Improvement of algorithm from 20% to 80%

    - Research assistant at Fraunhofer FKIE, Germany in sub-ontology generation from natural language query.
       - Designing and implementation of semantic based sub-ontology generation for a natural language search query